GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

     rightsubnet=0.0.0.0/0
     rightauth=psk
     type=tunnel
-    # auto=add - means strongswan won't try to initiate it
+    # auto=add - means strongSwan won't try to initiate it
-    # auto=start - means strongswan will try to establish connection as well
+    # auto=start - means strongSwan will try to establish connection as well
-    # Please note that GCP will also try to initiate the connection
+    # Note that GCP will also try to initiate the connection
     auto=start
-    # dpdaction=restart - means strongswan will try to reconnect if Dead Peer Detection spots
+    # dpdaction=restart - means strongSwan will try to reconnect if Dead Peer Detection spots
     #                  a problem.
 Change to 'clear' if needed
     dpdaction=restart
     closeaction=restart